Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please use the fee schedule (PDF).
 Be sure to include the local jurisdictional fees at the top.
 The Blaine County Building Code authorizes the Building Official to make the final valuation determination on all projects.

-You can register to vote with Idaho Votes or you can register to vote in person at the Blaine County Election Office.
+You can register to vote with Vote Idaho or you can register to vote in person at the Blaine County Election Office.

 No. A person may only register to vote at his or her place of residence.
 A business address or a P.O.
 Box number may only be used as a mailing address.